 7. If the informal hearing results in the panel concluding the charges should be dismissed, the Director of Enforcement (another non medical person) may and does disregard his peers vote.
 Charges that were to be dropped will show up in a proposed order sent to you.

 8. The proposed order will hugely expand on and magnify the charges.
 An example is a nurse gave medication but failed to document the medication ( an error with no intent and no harm to the patient.)
 In this case the nurse will be charged with both giving the medication and not documenting and NOT giving the medication and failing to waste the medication.
 Fact is the nurse cannot have possibly done both.

-10. Though the BON rules state that the process should take no more than a year, they will make no attempt to docket your case for trial for up to another year or more.
+10. Though the BON rules state that the process should take no more than a year, they will make no attempt to docket your case for trial for one to two years or more.

 11. Though your charges remain unproven and unadjudicated the BON will place on your license "formal charges."
 Any employer can also call the Board and be informed of all the piled on charges.
 They will not tell the calling prospective employer mitigating circumstances, or that there is evidence disproving the charges.